andre-ls/dactory/Final_Table_List.md

 # Final Table List

 The Final Table List contains a listing of all the Tables of the Database Project, followed by their Type and Description.
-On this project, only two Database types were used: *Data* Tables, which represents an important subject for the organization, and *Subset* Tables, which contains fields that are related to a particular data table and further descrives it in some specific manner.
+On this project, three Database types were used: *Data* Tables, which represents an important subject for the organization, *Subset* Tables, which contains fields that are related to a particular data table and further descrives it in some specific manner, and *Linking* Tables, which are used to logically implement a Many-to-Many Relationship between two tables.

 ## Orders
     - Type: Data